Find Grad Schools

 3 Yearly Graduations

 University of Virginia - Main Campus comes in at #9 on our list of the most popular colleges offering doctor's degrees in international relations.
 Roughly 25,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $16,547 per year, while in-state graduate students, on average, pay $17,674 per year.
-For the 2020-2021 academic year, 3 doctor's degrees were handed out to international relations majors at University of Virginia.
-Of these students, 33% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $18,059 per year, while in-state graduate students, on average, pay $18,382 per year.
+During the most recent year for which we have data, 3 people received their doctor's degree in international relations from University of Virginia.

 #11